forax/loom-actor/README.md

 - the handler context, inside the `àctor.onSignal(signalHandler)`, the actions available are `postTo(actor, message)` to post a message to an actor, `restart()` to restart an actor whith a fresh behavior and `signal(actor, signal)` to send a signal message (an exception or a shutdown) to another actor.

+During the development or tests, there is a debug mode `actor.debugMode(lookupMatcher, isImmutable)` that checks that all posted messages are immutable.
+It has a runtime cost that why it's not enable by default.

+### A simple example

 Here is a simple example, `Actor.of()` create an actor, `behavior(factory)` defines the behavior, all the public methods are message entry points. `Actors.run(actors, code)` spawn all the actors, run the code and